 One Student’s Journey: From Waldorf to Harvard

-From making “gnome houses” in Kindergarten to building simple electric motors in 7th grade, recent Waldorf graduate Jonathan Gill has always had an interest in building things and learning how they work.
-The support and flexibility of Jonathan’s teachers, paired with his self-interest and passion for “all-things-science”, led Jonathan to Harvard University, where he began classes this fall.
+From making “gnome houses” in Kindergarten to building simple electric motors in 7th grade, Waldorf graduate Jonathan Gill ’15 has always had an interest in building things and learning how they work.
+The support and flexibility of Jonathan’s teachers, paired with his self-interest and passion for “all-things-science”, led Jonathan to Harvard University, where he began classes in the fall of 2015.

 “One of the great things about our school is that the science curriculum is experiential,” said Jonathan.
 “I had been making wood projects at Waldorf for a number of years.
 At Glen Brook (the school’s New Hampshire outdoor education center and farm), we were allowed to choose our own project, and I made siege engines (a catapult-like device).
 I really believe that experience helped transition me into pursuing more complex projects – like building electric motors.”

 Thanks to the School’s partnership with Adelphi University, Jonathan was able to take science courses there beginning in 10th grade.
 “I was interested in physics and I knew that I wanted to study calculus in 11th grade,” says Jonathan.
 This prepared him for a summer of more physics courses at Adelphi and the chance to meet two physics professors — Dr. Sean Bentley and Dr. Matthew Wright.

 Jonathan began an independent research project with Dr. Bently, and the following summer, he was accepted into the prestigious Simons Research Fellowship Program at Stony Brook University, working in the Laser Teaching Center with Dr. John Noe and Professor Harold Metcalf.
 “This was a great experience and I met many like-minded students.”
 Finally, during his senior year at Waldorf, Jonathan took Mathematical Methods in the Physical Sciences and Linear Algebra at Stony Brook University.